 After two bumpy installments, Star Wars: Episode III — Revenge of the Sith looked to right the wrongs of the prequel trilogy by finally bring Darth Vader's origins to the big screen.
-On May 6, 2005, The Hollywood Reporter published its review, praising the "tragic inevitability" of the story, while also lauding writer-director George Lucas for "teaching a generation of filmmakers to accept no limitations."
+On May 6, 2005, The Hollywood Reporter published its review, praising the "tragic inevitability" of the story.
 Read the review in its entirety below.

 The final episode of George Lucas' cinematic epic Star Wars ends the six-movie series on such a high note that one feels like yelling out, "Rewind!"
 Yes, rewind through more than 13 hours of bravery, treachery, new worlds, odd creatures and human frailty.
 The first two episodes of Lucas' second trilogy — The Phantom Menace (1999) and Attack of the Clones (2002) — caused more than a few fans of the original trilogy to wonder whether this prequel was worth it.
 The answer is a qualified yes.
 It did take a lot of weighty expositions, stiffly played scenes and less-than-magical creatures to get to Star Wars: Episode III — Revenge of the Sith.
 But what a ride Lucas and company have in store!